WALNUT CREEK EDUCATION FOUNDATION TK-12

 HOW TO READ THE SAMPLE SCHEDULE:

-9th & 10th grade: Students have an additional elective class period with multiple choices across all subjects, four world language options instead of one, and multiple career tech opportunities.
+9th grade: Students have an additional elective class period with multiple choices across all subjects, four world language options instead of one, and multiple career tech opportunities.
+In fact, students can take four years of classes in Foods and Medical Careers.
+Students can also choose from three different math pathways to meet where they are.

-11th & 12th grade: By the time your child gets to their final two years at LLHS, they will have two additional elective periods BEYOND what the state requires and more elective choice across all subjects.
-Students can choose to take four years of world language, some even take two languages, Honors courses in social sciences, math and science.
-These additional classes are not funded by the state.
+11th & 12th grade: By the time your child gets to their final two years, they will have two additional elective periods BEYOND what the state requires and more elective choice across all subjects.
+Students can choose to take four years in science, world language, AP/Honors courses in social sciences, and math.
+CA only requires one year of art, two years of science, and three years of math, for example.
+These additional classes are not funded by CA.

 • Electives = Classes students select to take.
-While the state requires a certain number of elective units to graduate (65), Las Lomas offers more than 20 classes in the visual and performing arts, the chance to take two world languages simultaneously, four years of math and science, etc. More electives mean more choice for students to explore areas of interest, smaller class sizes, and pathways that reach all students and their interests.
+While the state requires a certain number of elective units to graduate (40-45), Las Lomas offers more than 20 classes in the visual and performing arts, the chance to take two world languages simultaneously, four years of math, history, science, etc. More electives mean more choice to explore areas of interest, smaller class sizes, and pathways that reach all students and their interests.

 • Career Pathways = A sequence of courses to prepare a student for a profession, technical college, military career, and/or certification.
 Culinary/foods, Medical Careers, Auto Engineering, and Construction are offered at Las Lomas.